JustSomeGuy2000/Minecards/Docs.md

     The effect is executed on all of them.
 Only returned if only_targeting is True.
 Can be [None].
 [1] is the modified original value, composed of whether the attack is melee or ranged, its damage and its targets.
     Used only by "on attack" items.
-    itm_check() uses this as the new attack value for the current card.
+    A fourth value is sometimes added.
+The presence of this value causes the item scanning routine to break. itm_check() uses this as the new attack value for the current card.

 # Certain variables